-The Renewal Corporation has provided the Reservoir Area Management Plan to the BLM for comments.
-BLM's comments have been incorporated.
+The Renewal Corporation will perform restoration activities on BLM land within the current reservoir footprint in accordance with the Reservoir Area Management Plan.
+This work will occur during the post-drawdown year.
 The Renewal Corporation will inform the BLM of progress on restoration as part of the overall regulatory and stakeholder outreach.